 Take a walk around the Ringstrasse, the ring road that runs around the centre of Vienna, past some of the city’s most famous buildings.
-The Ringstrasse celebrates its 150th birthday in 2015 so there will be a series of special events and exhibitions.
 Along the route you can see the Vienna State Opera, Imperial Palace, Parliament and City Hall.
-You can also take a free guided tour around the City Hall, or Rathaus, every Monday, Wednesday and Friday at 1pm.
+You can also take a free guided tour around the City Hall, or Rathaus, every Monday, Wednesday and Friday at 1pm (except on public holidays).
 In the winter there is a Christmas market and skating rink in front of the Rathaus, and during July and August there is a free open-air cinema, with a big screen showing operas and concerts each night after sunset, as well as food and drink stalls.

 It’s also free to visit the city’s parks, like the Burggarten and Stadtpark.
 Entrance to the Schönbrunn Palace gardens is also free (though you have to pay a couple of euros to go into the maze or Gloriette viewing terrace).
 If you’re in the city during summer, you can escape the heat by heading down to the banks of the Danube.
 Danube Island has 42km of beaches as well as boat and bike hire, playgrounds and cafés.